ramp4-pcar4/ramp4-pcar4/README.md

 ### public vs demos folders

 The `public` folder is a **static only** folder.
-It contains the help md files and end-user demo assets and ramp library source code in various formats (es, global).
+It contains the help md files and end-user demo assets and the compiled ramp library source code.
 Files in this folder are not processed by vite and therefore cannot reference outside files.
 This is useful for testing if things are broken between the develop and production build.
-Later on these files will be published to npm, unpkg and others.

 To test the files in the `public` folder locally: